11 bad driving habits you should ditch right now

 Paying extra for premium petrol

-Most petrol stations offer a choice between normal 95 RON (95 octane) petrol and 98 RON super unleaded.
+Most petrol stations offer a choice between normal 95 RON (95 octane) petrol and 'super unleaded', which can vary from 97 to 100 octane.
 Some also sell high-performance ‘premium’ diesel.

-These typically cost around 10p extra per litre – around £4.00-£6.00 more per tank – but are only worth having if you drive a high-performance car.
+These typically cost around 10p extra per litre – around £4.00-£6.00 more per tank – or more, but are only worth having if you drive a car that is designed to benefit from the fuel.

 4. Slamming on the brakes if you have a tyre blowout